Queenless Colony or Supersedure? (UK)

 What If You’re Between Stages?

 Sometimes the colony is neither clearly queenless nor clearly superseding — it is simply in transition.
+This is one of the biggest reasons beekeepers misdiagnose a colony and intervene too early.

 This often happens after: